Sanju-023/ApexPlanet/README.md

 This project demonstrates the foundational concepts of web development using HTML, CSS, and JavaScript.
 It includes building a simple, styled webpage with basic interactivity.

 Features
-HTML: Semantic structure with headings, paragraphs, images, and hyperlinks
+HTML: Semantic structure with headings, paragraphs, images, and hyperlinks.

-CSS: Styling including colors, fonts, spacing, layout, and background image
+CSS: Styling including colors, fonts, spacing, layout.

-JavaScript: Simple button that triggers an alert message on click
+JavaScript: Simple button that triggers an alert message on click.

 Technologies Used
 1. HTML5